aisingapore/sealion-sidecar/README.md

 ## Limitations

-- **Rate limit.** 10 req/min per user.
-A voice demo with concurrent callers will hit it.
+- **Rate limit.** 10 req/min per user for the SEA-LION API Key still applies to MCP calls as well.
 - **`safety_check` is advisory.** SEA-Guard is a classifier, not a decisional moderation system.
 The `category` enum is intentionally two-value (`safe`, `sensitive_content`) — read `raw_output` for richer detail.
-- **No embeddings hosted.** SEA-Embedding is HuggingFace/local only, so RAG tooling is out of v0.1 scope.
 - **No streaming.** Tools return single responses.
-Streaming voice is v0.2.

 ## Routing policy (for the host agent)